hsjhita1/QAProject2/README.md

 While I can say the overall project was a sucess, there are a few things on which I would improve on if I were to do it again.
 1. Implementing the game to the fullest version.

    The project was based on a game called Razzle Dazzle.
 The actual game has a different scoring system in which every number gives points and the aim of the game is to get 10 points from a total of 3 rolls.
 The way this could be implemented is by using a for loop to simulate 3 rolls and using more logic to filter out indvidual scoring for each number.
 While possible, the logic could get long but will provide a more realistic version of the game.

+   Another implementation to the game I can add is a potential stat feature which displays a percentage breakdown of all the results.
+For example, a chart could out of 'x amount of games', 'n games' had a result of Even and so on.

 2. Implement extra tables